Enabling Population-Level Parallelism in Tree-Based Genetic Programming for GPU Acceleration: Experiments

-\edit{ The results are shown in Fig.~\ref{fig:experiment3} and Table~\ref{tab:performance_summary_wide}.
+{ The results are shown in Fig.~\ref{fig:experiment3} and Table~\ref{tab:performance_summary_wide}.
 The figure presents task performance with respect to wall-clock time and illustrates the convergence behaviour for each population size, whereas summarizes the final performance of each population at the end of the corresponding runtime.
-A comparison of performance over a fixed number of generations is provided in Section~S.III of the Supplementary Document. }
+A comparison of performance over a fixed number of generations is provided in the Supplementary Document. }